szuke/xtuple-extensions/docs/TUTORIAL2.md

 ### Tables

-In a perfect world, we would just go into the `cntct` table and add a column.
-This is not an option.
-We're writing a humble extension here!
-We have no authority to make changes to core tables in the `public` schema.

-We'll take the next-easiest approach.
 Let's create a new table that will function as a link table between `contact` and `icflav`, and then extend the `Contact` ORM.
-The good news is that when we complete this plumbing in the database, the `Contact` business object will appear in the application as if this field were in it from the beginning.
+[ [WHY?] ](TUTORIAL-FAQ.md#why-do-we-need-a-new-table-to-extend-contact):
 Open a new file `database/source/cntcticflav.sql`:

 ```javascript
 select xt.create_table('cntcticflav', 'ic');